 MSP360 uses incremental backup logic:

-- When a file changes, only the new version is backed up.
+- When a file changes, the system backs up only the new version.

 - Email items do not support versioning.